Portable cots are helpful when travelling and for short-term arrangements, but should not be used on a permanent basis.

-A portable cot is great for sleepovers and travelling, but should not be used for permanent sleeping arrangements.
-You need to use it correctly to avoid injuries to your child.
+They must be used correctly to avoid injuries to your child.
 Think safety first with these helpful tips.

 Choose a safe model

 Only buy a portable cot that complies with the Australian Standard (AS/NZS 2195).
-Portable cots by law have to meet mandatory safety standards.
+By law, portable cots have to meet mandatory safety standards.

 Look for the standards label and ask the retailer if you’re unsure.